 What made the Great Recession so difficult wasn't necessarily that the markets were down.
 The problem was that so many were unemployed and therefore had to draw down their assets in order to pay their bills — instead of being able to put “new money” into investments at bargain prices.

-- If you save when you're young, you may be able to take greater advantage of compound interest.
+- If you save when you're young, you can take greater advantage of compound interest.

 The earlier you start investing, the earlier you may be able to benefit from the exponential power of compound interest.
 I illustrated how compound interest works in an article on Compound Interest with Examples and Explanations.

 Charlton gives a great example of how compound interest can work to your advantage.
 He says that when the S&P 500 gained 16% in 2006, compared to 29% in 2003, their net worth associated with investments grew more in 2006 than 2003.
-That is, their accumulated balance grew more in terms of absolute dollars because of a greater capital base.
+The reason: their accumulated balance grew more in terms of absolute dollars because of a greater capital base.

-- Buying the less expensive house may free extra cash for investing.
+- Buying the less expensive house frees cash for investing.

 Sure, there are reasonable situations in which you might stretch your budget to afford a more expensive home.
 But the expected growth in income or reductions in expenses needed to pay the mortgage and still have money left over to invest may never come.
 As a result, you may get stuck with a house you can't afford.